 1.b) Accounting of avoided emissions for renewable energy and energy efficiency investments

-For companies operating in renewable energy sector and/or contributing to increased energy efficiency, Finnfund assesses the avoided emissions prior to the investment decision during the expected investment period.
+For companies operating in the renewable energy sector and/or contributing to increased energy efficiency, Finnfund assesses avoided emissions as part of its investment decision process.

-The avoided emissions of grid connected projects are accounted by using the IFI TWG grid emission factors as baseline.
+The avoided emissions of grid connected projects are accounted by using the IFI TWG grid emission factors as a baseline.
 For energy efficiency projects, a project specific baseline is used according to IFI TWG instructions.
-These are also attributed according to the PCAF.
+Avoided emissions are attributed according to the PCAF.

 1.c) Accounting of carbon removals for forestry investments